-Use this holiday time to observe your loved one and know the signs of when additional help is needed
+Use this time together to observe your loved one and know the signs of when additional help is needed

 The holidays are a time for celebration and reflection.

 As you visit your loved one(s) this holiday season, it is important to use this time not only to celebrate with them but also to observe their living environment, physical health and mental/emotional well-being.
-Especially given the COVID-19 pandemic and the toll that the social isolation can have on seniors, looking for the signs of when additional help and companionship is needed in the home becomes all the more critical.
+As the temperatures drop, many spend less time outside and for some, more time alone.
+The toll that the social isolation can have on seniors, looking for the signs of when additional help and companionship is needed in the home becomes all the more critical.

 Here are a few of top warning signs that you or your loved one might benefit from additional help in the home:

 Questions to ask:

 “How did I/my loved one get around before and how has this changed?”